mrmxf/opentsg-node/example/README..md

 The include section contains a base widget `pyramid` and a data json `d`.
-You can include additional widgets to run in the create section, the factory can generate and create with no overlap.
+You can include additional widgets to run in the create section, the factory can use both the generate and create fields in the same instance without any repercussions.

 ```json
 "include": [